rschristopher/rschristopher.github.io/src/saving/index.md

-Before you begin this journey and question everything you thought you knew about money, I recommend that you first read:
+Before you begin this journey and question everything you thought you knew about money, you may want to first
  [understand the terms](understand-the-terms.md).